JoachimGoedhart/Supervising-a-coding-project/README.md

 - Ten simple rules for quick and dirty scientific programming: [https://doi.org/10.1371/journal.pcbi.1008549](https://doi.org/10.1371/journal.pcbi.1008549)
 - Ten Simple Rules for Taking Advantage of Git and GitHub: [https://doi.org/10.1371/journal.pcbi.1004947](https://doi.org/10.1371/journal.pcbi.1004947)

+## Issues we run into:

+How to start with Python?
+Well the first hurdle is to install Python.
+I only did this once, so I tried a couple of things and then it worked.
+So this procedure was poorly documented.
+What worked when this was done together with the student (and maybe I missed some steps) for installation on a Macbook:

+- Go to the miniconda webiste: [https://docs.conda.io/en/latest/miniconda.html](https://docs.conda.io/en/latest/miniconda.html)
+- Download and isntall: `Miniconda3 macOS Intel x86 64-bit pkg`
+- Open the Terminal
+- Test the installation and run `conda env list`.
+If this returns conda environments, the installation was succesfull!